Fidel Castro: Guerrilla war: 1956–1959

-At Castro's command, the politically moderate lawyer Manuel Urrutia Lleó was proclaimed provisional president but Castro announced (falsely) that Urrutia had been selected by "popular election".
+At Castro's command, the politically moderate lawyer Manuel Urrutia Lleó was proclaimed provisional president, but Castro announced falsely that Urrutia had been selected by "popular election".
 Most of Urrutia's cabinet were MR-26-7 members.
 Entering Havana, Castro proclaimed himself Representative of the Rebel Armed Forces of the Presidency, setting up home and office in the penthouse of the Havana Hilton Hotel.
-Castro exercised a great deal of influence over Urrutia's regime, which was now ruling by decree.
-He ensured that the government implemented policies to cut corruption and fight illiteracy and that it attempted to remove Batistanos from positions of power by dismissing Congress and barring all those elected in the rigged elections of 1954 and 1958 from future office.
+Castro exercised a great deal of influence over Urrutia's regime, now ruling by decree.
+He ensured the government implemented policies to cut corruption and fight illiteracy, and that it attempted to remove Batistanos from positions of power by dismissing Congress and barring all those elected in the rigged elections of 1954 and 1958 from future office.
 He then pushed Urrutia to issue a temporary ban on political parties; he repeatedly said that they would eventually hold multiparty elections.
 Although repeatedly denying that he was a communist to the press, he began clandestinely meeting members of the PSP to discuss the creation of a socialist state.

 In suppressing the revolution, Batista's government had killed thousands of Cubans; Castro and influential sectors of the press put the death toll at 20,000, but a list of victims published shortly after the revolution contained only 898 names—over half of them combatants.
 More recent estimates place the death toll between 1,000 and 4,000.
 In response to popular uproar, which demanded that those responsible be brought to justice, Castro helped to set up many trials, resulting in hundreds of executions.
 Although popular domestically, critics—in particular the US press, argued that many were not fair trials.
 Castro responded that "revolutionary justice is not based on legal precepts, but on moral conviction."

 Acclaimed by many across Latin America, he travelled to Venezuela where he met with President-elect Rómulo Betancourt, unsuccessfully requesting a loan and a new deal for Venezuelan oil.
 Returning home, an argument between Castro and senior government figures broke out.
 He was infuriated that the government had left thousands unemployed by closing down casinos and brothels.
 As a result, Prime Minister José Miró Cardona resigned, going into exile in the US and joining the anti-Castro movement.